iwantmyname/blog/_posts/2014-06-07-domain-already-registered-pt2.md

 layout: post
 date: 2014-06-07 01:28:44 +1200
 author: Melle
-title: "Someone has registered the domain I want.
-Help!
-Part 2"
+title: How do I pick a domain that people will remember?
 header_image: 2014-06-06-scientist.jpg

 ---